samirosman/squircleart.github.io/_posts/2017-02-10-the-essense-of-animation-nodes-preface.md

 ---
-title: "The Essence Of Animation Nodes: Preface"
+title: 'The Essence Of Animation Nodes: Preface'
 layout: post
-image_path: /images/the-essence-of-animation-nodes.png
+image_path: "/images/the-essence-of-animation-nodes.png"
-description:  "We talk about Animation Nodes and get ready to start the tutorial series"
+description: We talk about Animation Nodes and get ready to start the tutorial series.
 category: Animation-Nodes
 ---